-Algal DHA Improves Child Memory, ADHD and Reading Performance
+Algal DHA Improves Child Memory, ADHD Symptoms, Reading

 The researchers conducted a double-blind, placebo-controlled study of 362 healthy children who were seven to nine years old.
 The children attended school among 74 schools in Oxfordshire, U.K.